 The Master of Science in Identity Management and Security at the School of Information and the Center for Identity educates professionals who engage identity management and security at all levels of responsibility.
 The School of Information and the Center for Identity manage the program and cooperate in its planning and execution.
 The degree program offers a holistic, interdisciplinary curriculum ensuring that professionals from multiple market sectors, roles, and levels of responsibility acquire the knowledge and skills necessary to be effective stewards of Personal Identifiable Information (PII).
 Graduates of the program will be leaders of technological, policy, legal, and societal initiatives to advance identity management, security, and privacy.

 The two-year executive program provides graduate education for professionals while they continue their careers, as well as others with an interest in identity security and privacy.
-Classes meet on one Friday and Saturday each month for five semesters.
-Students complete a master’s report under the guidance of program faculty members in their sixth semester.
+Classes meet on one Friday and Saturday each month for six semesters.
+Students complete either a Professional Experience and Project (PEP) or a master’s report under the guidance of external experts or program faculty members in their sixth semester.
 Students may participate in classes on campus or via distance learning, using synchronous online technologies.
 All students are required to attend a one-week program orientation on campus before beginning their first semester.